neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 Computers are electronics.
 Electronis are build on the principles of zeros and ones that are combined using circuits that perform logical operations on them (And-Gate, Or-Gate, etc.).
-How does this concept translate into a higher level languague like JavaScript?
+How does this concept translate into a higher level language like JavaScript?

 ---